arjunsawhney1/NYPD-ML/README.md

 The question I decided to investigate for the hypothesis test is: are female complainants more likely to recieve an 'Arrest - other violation/crime' outcome for the same nypd contact reasons as males?

 ## Classification Model
 The prediction problem I am attempting is a classification problem.
 I aim to build and finetune a sklearn DecisionTreeClassifier model to predict whether the ethnicity of an NYPD officer is White or Not White.
+The model is trained on a portion of the allegations data and tested on unseen data.